rk01234/chia_rpc_shell_script/README.md

 # CAUTION
   This program uses the RPC port
   Please check the security of your computer carefully.
-  The script I have written is short and easy to understand, so please make sure there is no suspicious code inserted before you use it.
   Have a good farm life!
 # Recommended usage
 wget https://raw.githubusercontent.com/rk01234/chia_rpc_shell_script/main/rpc.sh